 To learn more about the matriculation fee please review the answers to frequently asked questions.

 Laptop Computers: Some computer systems and software may not be compatible with the technology at Oregon Law.
 LL.M. students may bring their own laptop or purchase a laptop or laptop package.
 For information about laptop packages and system/software compatibility, please contact Information Technology.

 International students who are applying for F-1 or J-1 visas must also pay a SEVIS fee.
 Click here for information about the SEVIS fee and SEVIS program.

 International Law Student Health Insurance (Required)

-- Health Insurance Cost 2016-2017 – International students in the LL.M. program will be enrolled in and billed for the University of Oregon international student health insurance plan (mandatory).
-Click here to read more about 2016 – 2017 international student health insurance plan.
-2017-2018 health insurance plan information and costs will be available in July 2017.
+- Health Insurance Cost 2017-2018 – International students in the LL.M. program will be enrolled in and billed for the University of Oregon international student health insurance plan (mandatory).
+Click here to read more about 2017 – 2018 international student health insurance plan and for current information

 - International students who already have health insurance may waive enrollment in the University of Oregon health insurance plan only if the insurance meets University of Oregon insurance requirements.
 Read more.